iimxinyi/HIS/README.md

 ## 5 Explanation of Our Code Files

-To avoid confusion, we rewrite the Negative Prompt Generator (NPG) in our code files as the NPI in our paper, which means the same thing.
+**Note:** We rewrite the Negative Prompt Generator (NPG) in our code files as the NPI in our paper, which means the same thing.

 `pipeline_stable_diffusion.py`: